 Graphics Curriculum Overview Students are working in the style of different artists, developing skills by hand and through different technologies available in school.
 Students will be responding creatively to their chosen brief.
-Support Materials / Additional suggested activities Students could practice drawing skills and mark making at home.
-Students could upskill on photoshop by watching you tube tutorials to help develop the knowledge required.
+Support Materials / Students could up knowledge required.
+Students could practice drawing skills and mark making at home.
+Additional suggested pskill on photoshop by watching you tube tutorials to activities help develop the